Trading Corporation of Bangladesh: Achievements

 During the period of the Covid-19 outbreak, the Government identified TCB as an essential services agency in order to keep the livelihood activities of the people active and provided necessary guidelines for conducting emergency activities during the event of the Covid-19 outbreak.
 In light of these guidelines, TCB has been conducting product sales through Truck-sell and Store-sell across the country since the Corona outbreak.
 This has enabled marginalized people to purchase essential commodities at low cost which has facilitated the improvement of the living standards of the people including poverty alleviation.
 Besides, it has been made possible to supply products to the people by maintaining social distance following the hygiene rules.
 TCB's sales activities played a major role in keeping the country's food supply chain normal during the lockdown period.
 During FY 2019-20 products were sold through 36,107 trucks and general allocations which have benefited about 59.4 million people (assuming 400 buyers per truck and 4 members in each buyer's family).

 Previously, TCB used to sell products only during the month of Ramadan or in special situations to keep the market price stable.
 But now it is working to meet the demand of the general public by selling pulses, sugar, and edible oil in the open market around the year.
 Recently, due to the abnormal rise in the price of potatoes in the domestic market, the government instantly issued instructions to conduct potato sales activities.
 Following the directive, TCB conducted potato selling activities at the rate of Tk 25 per kg through its dealer since October 21, 2020.

-With the aim to play an effective role in safeguarding the interests of the general public by preventing supply shortages and price hikes, keeping the prices of essential commodities stable, the Trading Corporation of Bangladesh (TCB) was founded by the Father of the nation and the best Bangali of the millennium, Bangabandhu Sheikh Mujibur Rahman.
-TCB is continuously playing that role in a vigorous manner.
+With the aim to play an effective role in safeguarding the interests of the general public by preventing supply shortages and price hikes, keeping the prices of essential commodities stable, the Trading Corporation of Bangladesh (TCB) was founded by Presidential Order No-68/1972 in the aftermath of the food and commodities shortages of the Bangladesh Liberation War.